 You should note that if your visa application has been refused or your visa cancelled while you are in Australia, you may be prevented from lodging another visa application (click here to learn more about section 48 bar and visa application limitations).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you with reasons for 186 nomination/visa refusal.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you with reasons for 186 nomination/visa refusal.
 Click here to learn when and how you can apply for an AAT hearing.

 041 222 4020 or WeChat: AUDvisa